GaiaGit/NDReact-Project03/README.md

 * Tested on Android.

 ## Additional Features
-### REGISTER
-Some form validations were included.
+* Some form validations were included.
-Pie chart is displayed for quiz results.
+* Pie chart is displayed for quiz results.